Welcome to today's edition of the Rush 24-7 podcast.

 We've seen it time and time again.

-So, why not give them a dose of their own medicine here?
+So why not give them a dose of their own medicine here?

 Don't be frightened in there on the other side of the glass.

-It isn't a big deal.
+It isn't any big deal.

 By the way, Mayor Doomberg went out there immediately stressed the shooting had no relation to terrorism.

-And that's how we know that the alleged perp can't be connected to the Tea Party.
+And that's how we know that the alleged perp can't be connected to the Tea Party because people like Doomberg and the Democrats think the Tea Party is a bunch of terrorists.

 Yep, did kill his boss.

-Could it be a factor?
+So Obama's constant class warfare, could it be a factor?

 Might it be a factor?